Frederick Francis III: Biography

 He was born in Schloss Ludwigslust as the son of Frederick Francis II, Grand Duke of Mecklenburg-Schwerin and his first wife Princess Augusta Reuss of Köstritz.
 He succeeded his father as Grand Duke on 15 April 1883.

 From an early age Frederick Francis suffered from asthma and severe breathing difficulties.
 He could not live in the north of Europe and lived instead on the shores of the Mediterranean, where the mild climate agreed with him.
 His homosexuality was an open secret.

 Frederick Francis' death in Cannes on 10 April 1897 is shrouded in mystery, as he was originally reported to have committed suicide by throwing himself off a parapet of a bridge.
 According to the official account of his death, however, he was in his garden when he experienced breathing difficulties and staggered around before falling over a low wall.
 Barones Louise von Reibnitz-Maltzan, a lady-in-waiting who was in Cannes with the family at the time of his death, described the incident as "the Grand Duke's suicide".

 He was succeeded by his son Frederick Francis IV, who would be the last Grand Duke of Mecklenburg-Schwerin.

 Marriage and children

 Frederick Francis married Grand Duchess Anastasia Mikhailovna of Russia, his second cousin once removed, he being the great-great-grandson and she great-granddaughter of Paul I of Russia.
-They also second cousin because they were great-grandchildren of Louise of Mecklenburg-Strelitz.
+They were also second cousins because they were great-grandchildren of Louise of Mecklenburg-Strelitz.
 They married in Saint Petersburg on 24 January 1879.
 They had three children: